sabetech/mpharma_products_mgr/README.md

 This application is simple react-redux application to manage products.
 Users can view products, edit, delete and add new products.

+Once you clone this repo, be sure to run
+### `yarn install`
-Once you clone this repo, before to run yarn install to get all the dependencies before you run
+to get all the dependencies in before you run
 ### `yarn start`

-I will also set up a github page that can be accessed without the use of hosting the project locally
+------------------The Content Below is the default documentation that comes with using create-react-app-----

 # Getting Started with Create React App